 On September 20th each year in Nepal, Constitution Day is celebrated.
 Nepali Constitution Day is a public holiday in Nepal.
 The adoption of the current constitution was effected on 20th September 2015 by replacing the Interim Constitution of 2007.

-Dashain is a 15 days long festival and is the longest and the biggest festival celebrated in Nepal by Nepalese people.
+Dashain is a 15-day long festival and is the longest and the biggest festival celebrated in Nepal by Nepalese people.
 It is regarded not just as a religious but also a national festival of Nepal.
 The Dashain is celebrated on the 10th Day which is known as Bijaya Dashami or Bada Dashain, which is celebrated to commemorate the win of good over evil.
 The first day of Dashain is Ghatasthapana, and for 9 days, each day Goddess Devi such as Durga, Kali is worshipped which is known as Navaratri.
 The 10th day of Dashain, Bijaya Dashami is celebrated to commemorate the fight of Goddess Nav Durga with Mahisasur as well as it is also celebrated as the last day of the 10 days long war between Lord Ram and Ravana, in which Lord Ram killed Ravana on this day.

 The festival starts from Ashwin Pratipada with Ghatasthapana as the first day of the festival and the Dashain Tika is taken on the Dashami of Ashwin Shukla Paksha (bright lunar fortnight) of the month of Ashwin to the Purnima.
 The dates of the festival are based on the lunar Hindu calendar.
 There is a public holiday of 5 days during Dashain, but schools and colleges provide holidays for 1 month which starts from Ghatasthapana of Dashain to Tihar or Chhath festival.

 Tihar starts with Kaag Tihar on Trayodashi of Kartik Krishna Paksha and ends with Bhai Tika on Dwitiya of Kartik Krishna Paksha.
 It is a five-day-long festival celebrated in Nepal and India.
 Tihar is also known as Deepawali or Divali, but it is celebrated more than just festivals of lights as it is done in most places of India.
 In Tihar, Bhai Tika is also celebrated on the last day, and from the third day which is known as Laxmi Pooja, Deusi Bhailo is played by young people.
-Laxmi Pooja is the day dedicated to Goddess Laxmi which is the Goddess of Wealth.
+Laxmi Pooja is the day dedicated to Goddess Laxmi who is the Goddess of Wealth.

 Tihar is the second biggest Nepalese festival after Dashain and is commonly allocated a three-day-long national holiday.
-The festival is novel in that it indicates reverence to not just the elders and the gods, but also to the animals such as crows, cows, and dogs that have long lived in relationship with humans.
+The festival is novel in that it indicates reverence to not just the elders and the gods, but also to the animals such as crows, cows, and dogs that have long lived in relationships with humans.
 People make Rangoli in their courtyard which is intended to be a sacred welcoming vicinity for the Gods and Goddesses of Hinduism, primarily Goddess Laxmi.
 The 5 days festival, Tihar’s 1st day is called Kaag Tihar, 2nd day is called Kukur Tihar, 3rd day is called Gai Tihar and Laxmi Puja, 4th day is called Govardhan Puja and the last day or 5th day is called Bhai Tika.
 There is a public holiday on Laxmi puja, Gobardhan puja, and Bhai tika.

 - Chhath Puja

 Chhath Puja is a regional festival of Hindu People living in the Terai region of Nepal.
 It is a four days long festival celebrated by the Madhesi Community of the Terai region in Nepal and also celebrated in Uttar Pradesh and Bihar of India.
 This is a famous festival that starts on the Kartik Shukla Shashti of the Hindu Lunar calendar.
 It is celebrated in the Mithila region of Nepal as well as in some parts of India.
-This festival is celebrated by worshipping Sun god and his wives Usha and Pratyusha.
+This festival is celebrated by worshipping the Sun god and his wives Usha and Pratyusha.
 The festival is celebrated as based on the Hindu lunar calendar, and in the Gregorian calendar, it sometimes falls in the month of October or November.

 - Guru Nanak Jayanti

 Guru Nanak Jayanti is an annual vacation social gathering for Sikhs in Nepal.
 Most of the population of Nepal is Hindu, however, there is additionally a Sikh community that celebrates the birthdays of the first authorities of Sikhs.
 A public holiday is provided to the people of the Sikh community on Guru Nanak Jayanti.
-It falls on Kartik Purnima, the full moon of Karthik month of Bikram Sambat Calendar.
+It falls on Kartik Purnima, the full moon of Karthik month of the Bikram Sambat Calendar.

 - Jitiya Parva

 It is a festival celebrated by women by fasting the whole day without even drinking water for the long life of their children.
 It is a holiday only for women who celebrate Jitiya Parva in Nepal.
-Jitiya Parva is observed in the Terai region of Nepal as well as in Uttar Pradesh, Jharkhand, and Bihar of India, mostly by Maithili, Bhojpuri, Awadhi, Magadhi, and Tharu speaking community.
+Jitiya Parva is observed in the Terai region of Nepal as well as in Uttar Pradesh, Jharkhand, and Bihar of India, mostly by Maithili, Bhojpuri, Awadhi, Magadhi, and Tharu speaking communities.
 It is celebrated on Ashwin Krishna Ashtami.

 - Udhauli Parva, Dhanya Purnima and Yomari Punhi